-(a) End-of-pipe (pollution treatment) technologies, which are mainly technical installations and equipment produced for measurement, control, treatment and restoration/correction of pollution, environmental degradation, and/or resource depletion.
+- (a) End-of-pipe (pollution treatment) technologies, which are mainly technical installations and equipment produced for measurement, control, treatment and restoration/correction of pollution, environmental degradation, and/or resource depletion.
 Examples include sewage treatment plants, equipment for measuring air pollution, and facilities for the containment of high-level radioactive waste.
-End-of-pipe technologies generally treat pollution, environmental degradation and resource depletion after it has occurred.

-(b) Integrated (pollution prevention) technologies, which are technical processes, methods or knowledge used in production processes that are less polluting and less resource-intensive than the equivalent "normal" technology used by other producers.
+End-of-pipe technologies generally treat pollution, environmental degradation and resource depletion after it has occurred. - (b) Integrated (pollution prevention) technologies, which are technical processes, methods or knowledge used in production processes that are less polluting and less resource-intensive than the equivalent "normal" technology used by other producers.
 Their use is less environmentally harmful than that of relevant alternatives.
 Note that some integrated technologies will include components that are included in the earlier categories of sole-purpose products and thus measures to avoid double counting will be required.
 Integrated technologies are designed to avoid producing pollution in the first place.

-17. Excluded from the scope of environmental goods and services are goods and services produced for purposes that, while beneficial to the environment, primarily satisfy technical, human and economic needs or that are requirements for health and safety.
-Goods and services related to minimizing the impact of natural hazards and those related to the extraction and mobilization of natural resources are also excluded.
+Examples are facilities that allow the production of renewable energy such as wind and hydroelectric turbines, solar panels, and dry ovens in the cement industry. - 21.
+Excluded from the scope of environmental goods and services are goods and services produced for purposes that, while beneficial to the environment, primarily satisfy technical, human and economic needs or that are requirements for health and safety.
+Goods and services related to minimizing the impact of natural hazards (e.g. for purpose of climate change mitigation or adaptation like building flood protection systems) and those related to the extraction and mobilization of natural resources are also excluded.

+II.2 Relationship between EPEA and EGSS

-18. Many of the products supplied by the EGSS are also recorded in the EPEA (see comparison in Table 2).
+22. The expenditures on many of the products supplied by the EGSS are also recorded in the EPEA (see comparison in Table 2).
 The EPEA can be an important data source for the EGSS (and vice versa) and, in principle, the two systems can be fully reconciled.
-A reconciliation would need to take into account, for example, that the EPEA includes all of the gross fixed capital formation for environmental protection characteristic activities but that not all of the products used for this gross fixed capital formation can be identified as being specifically manufactured for environmental purposes in the EGSS.
+A reconciliation would need to take into account, for example, that the EPEA includes all of the gross fixed capital formation from specialized producers of environmental protection goods and services (including general capital expenditures on cars, buildings etc.) to undertake environmental protection characteristic activities.
+Evidently, not all of the products used for this gross fixed capital formation can be identified as being specifically manufactured for environmental purposes in the EGSS.
 Hence, the EGSS output of capital goods designed for environmental protection will differ from the total gross fixed capital formation recorded in the EPEA.
 In practice, a full reconciliation is a complex operation that is rarely achieved.